-If you have hard or dry skin on your feet, this exfoliating foot mask is worth a try.
-My feet became silky smooth and sandal-worthy in just one week
+If you have hard or dry skin on your feet, an exfoliating foot mask is worth a try.

 Disgusting alert: I’m about to talk about peeling off the skin on my feet.
 If you’re in any way squeamish (or you’re just about to have dinner), I suggest you stop reading now.